JKCooper2/ai-ama-exercises/Chapter 3/README.md

 a separate variable for who is sitting in the boat, rather than just who is on which side of the bank.

 May add actual solution as a later stage

+## Exercise 3.5 ##
+On page 76, we said that we would not consider problems with negative path costs.
+In this exercise, we explore this in more depth.

+1. Suppose that a negative lower bound c is placed on the cost of any given step — that is, negative costs are allowed, but the cost of a step cannot be less than c.
+Does this allow uniform-cost search to avoid searching the whole tree?
+2. Suppose that there is a set of operators that form a loop, so that executing the set in some order results in no net change to the state.
+If all of these operators have negative cost, what does this imply about the optimal behavior for an agent in such an environment? :
+3. One can easily imagine operators with high negative cost, even in domains such as route-finding.
+For example, some stretches of road might have such beautiful scenery as to far j outweigh the normal costs in terms of time and fuel.
+Explain, in precise terms, why humans do not drive round scenic loops indefinitely, and explain how to define the state space and I operators for route-finding so that artificial agents can also avoid looping.
+4. Can you think of a real domain in which step costs are such as to cause looping?

+### Solution ###

+1. Not if it wants to find the optimal solution, because there is always the possible of a loop of negative cost in the future that can undo all positive cost actions
+2. If they are the only negative cost nodes in the environment then the agents optimal behaviour is a continuous loop
+3. You can explain this by states having a bias that decays towards 0 each time the agent visits.
+It starts at a large negative cost and reduces down until taking the scenic route has less utility than taking the freeway
+4. If a vacuum bot's reward was based on only dirt picked up it could constantly loop picking up and putting down dirt

+## Exercise 3.6 ##
+The GENERAL-SEARCH algorithm consists of three steps: goal test, generate, and ordering function, in that order.
+It seems a shame to generate a node that is in fact a solution, but to fail to recognize it because the ordering function fails to place it first.

+1. Write a version of GENERAL-SEARCH that tests each node as soon as it is generated and stops immediately if it has found a goal.
+2. Show how the GENERAL-SEARCH algorithm can be used unchanged to do this by giving it the proper ordering function

+### Solution ###

+1. GeneralSearchImmediateCheck() in immediate_search.py
+2. BreadthFirstSearchImmediateCheck() in immediate_search.py

+## Exercise 3.7 ##
+The formulation of problem, solution, and search algorithm given in this chapter explicitly mentions the path to a goal state.
+This is because the path is important in many problems.
+For other problems, the path is irrelevant, and only the goal state matters.
+Consider the problem "Find the square root of 123454321."
+A search through the space of numbers may pass through many states, but the only one that matters is the goal state, the number 11111.
+Of course, from a theoretical point of view, it is easy to run the general search algorithm and then ignore all of the path except the goal state.
+But as a programmer, you may realize an efficiency gain by coding a version of the search algorithm that does not keep track of paths.
+Consider a version of problem solving where there are no paths and only the states matter.
+Write definitions of problem and solution, and the general search algorithm.
+Which of the problems in Section 3.3 would best use this algorithm, and which should use the version that keeps track of paths?

+### Solution ###
+Problem - Solving a jigsaw puzzle
+Solution - When each piece is in it's correct spot General Search - Where does each piece need to be placed

+Because all actions can be considered independently the ordering of the paths are irrelevant, and so the problem can be solved with needing to keep track of paths

+## Exercise 3.9 ##
+Describe a search space in which iterative deepening search performs much worse than depth-first search

+### Solution ###
+Depth First would perform better if the branching factor is very low but goal state quite deep, or the correct path happens to be down the path of the first options.

+## Exercise 3.10 ##
+Figure 3.17 shows a schematic view of bidirectional search.
+Why do you think we chose to show trees growing outward from the start and goal states, rather than two search trees growing horizontally toward each other

+### Solution ###
+The dimensions along with the search space expands is only dependent on the root node and search policy, the goal node could essentially be positioned around any point of the start node

+## Exercise 3.11 ##
+Write down the algorithm for bidirectional search, in pseudo-code or in a programming language.
+Assume that each search will be a breadth-first search, and that the forward and backward searches take turns expanding a node at a time.
+Be careful to avoid checking each node in the forward search against each node in the backward search

+### Solution ###
+BidirectionalSearch() in search.py.
+Uses updated GeneralSearch with hashed nodes and step expansion ability

+## Exercise 3.12 ##
+Give the time complexity of bidirectional search when the test for connecting the two searches is done by comparing a newly generated state in the forward direction against all the states generated in the backward direction, one at a time.

+### Solution ###
+O(n^2).
+Worst case every node gets compared to half the other nodes (constant factor)

+## Exercise 3.13 ##
+We said that at least one direction of a bidirectional search must be a breadth-first search.
+What would be a good choice for the other direction?
+Why?

+For optimality with constant step cost BFS or UCS will work, depth first could run into loops.
+From the goal-side searches point of view there is just has an additional goal node added every step.

+## Exercise 3.14 ##
+Consider the following operator for the 8-queens problem: place a queen in the column with the fewest un-attacked squares, in such a way that it does not attack any other queens.
+How many nodes does this expand before it finds a solution?
+(You may wish to have a program calculate this for you.)

+## Solution ##
+Run n_queens.py with search as relevant algorithm Using DepthFirst can solve in with approx 2,000 nodes expanded Using BreadthFirst can solve with approx 120,000 checks (much slowerfrom list concatenation as well)